HenryFBP/sqlinjection-training-app/video-script.md

 > Put in `a` for username, `b` for password.
 Submit.

 You can see that the resulting query looks like a pretty simple SQL statement.

-But what if we try to escape the closing single quote after 'a'?
+It looks like our username is inserted directly in-between two single quote characters.
+What if we try to modify the query after our username?

 > Put in [ `a' OR 1=1 -- ` ] for a username.
 The ending space is important.